 Simple solutions are often best, and the humble piggy bank is still an effective way of amassing a surprisingly healthy amount of cash.
 Get in the habit of feeding piggy your change and he will grow fat in no time at all.
 Try saving £2 coins separately and you can easily save £50 per month this way alone.

-Meanwhile bank the cash you save in sales, on coupons and on discounts.
+Another thrifty move is to bank the cash you save in sales, on coupons and on discounts.
 It is another way of building up a decent little nest egg for a rainy day with little effort.

-And when in the supermarket, get in and out as soon as possible.
+When you’re shopping, get in and out as soon as possible.
 Research shows that shoppers spend an extra 35p for every minute they stay in the shop beyond 30 minutes.
 By that reckoning, just 15 minutes extra per week equals £273 per year.